pritamdas7/YourMentor/C_Bootcamp/README.md

 # C Bootcamp

-This repo contains assignments for YourMentor bootcamp hosted by Lungsom Lamnio.
+This folder contains C language assignments for YourMentor bootcamp hosted by Lungsom Lamnio.